Fade it Like a Pro - How to Hit a Fade (It's Simple)

 Draws and fades both have their own benefits and drawbacks.
 There are times on the course where a draw will make more sense than a fade and vice-versa.
 If you're interested, check out our post on Draws vs. Fades where we compare and contrast the two ball flights.

-Should I adjust my Setup or swing to learn how to hit a fade?
+Should I adjust my setup or swing to learn how to hit a fade?

 If you're looking to learn how to hit a fade, making adjustments to both your setup and swing can be beneficial.
 The easiest way to change your swing path is to do it by adjusting your setup.
 Move the ball slightly forward in your stance (this will usually move your swing path at impact farther left (right for lefties) and aim left of the target with your feet and shoulders.
 Furthermore, practice maintaining a slightly open clubface relative to your swing path at impact to achieve the desired left-to-right ball flight.
 By making these adjustments to both your setup and swing technique, you can increase your chances of hitting a controlled fade shot.
 Remember, consistent practice and experimentation will help you find the adjustments that work best for your game.